In Texas, the damages available in personal injury cases are either compensatory damages or exemplary damages.

 A court awards compensatory damages to put the plaintiff in the situation they would have been had the collision never occurred.

-Compensatory damages include both economic and non-economic damages, such as medical bills, lost wages, pain and suffering, physical impairment, mental impairment, physical disfigurement or emotional distress.
+Compensatory damages include both economic and non-economic damages, such as:

 When Might a Court Award Exemplary Damages in Texas?

-Due to their specific nature, a court will only award exemplary damages in Texas in certain situations.
+Due to their specific nature, a court will only award exemplary damages in certain situations.

-The Texas Civil Practice & Remedies Code, § 41.003, outlines when a court should award punitive damages in Texas.
+The Texas Civil Practice & Remedies Code, § 41.003, outlines when a court should award Texas exemplary damages.

 The plaintiff must prove by clear and convincing evidence that the harm the defendant caused, for which the plaintiff seeks recovery, resulted from: